 The Van Gogh Museum becomes very crowded throughout the day.
 It can be especially difficult to do the family-focused activities on this walk as the museum gets more crowded.
-We strongly recommend an early start time, but we can certainly accommodate requests for other times.
+We strongly recommend an early start time.

 Tickets at the Van Gogh Museum are timed and re-entry is not permitted, but you can stay inside the museum as long as you like.

 There are 7 in my group but your website won't allow me to include more than 6 participants.
 Can't you make an exception?